codecov/codecov-exe/README.md

     - Bug fixes and code cleanup in order to release version 0.1.0.
 - Lower Priority
     - Unit Tests, build scripts, and automation.
-    - Support Mercurial and other CI services.
+    - Support Mercurial and other CI windows services.